 Out of SE: If you are looking to switch out of the SE program, please visit with your academic advisor to discuss future plans.

 The Software Engineering department is a member of the IBM Academic Initiative which provides accredited and approved academic members with access to a wide range of IBM products for instructional, learning and non-commercial research (see https://www.research.ibm.com/university/index.html).
 Offerings include no-charge licenses for IBM software (including WebSphere, DB2, Lotus, Tivoli, Rational, and others), as well as training materials, books, and other supplies.
 Some items are directly available to students via the Student Portal.
 Others need to be obtained by a registered faculty member.
 Contact Professor Scott Hawker for further information.

 Through an agreement with Microsoft, the Software Engineering Department is pleased to announce that all Software Engineering students can download a variety of Microsoft products off the web free of charge.
 If you are interested in this opportunity, follow this link to get started.

 If for whatever reason you are not allowed to download software, either you are not registered as an SE student, are not taking an SE class, or have let your SE password expire.
 If your SE account allows you to log in in the labs, your DreamSpark access should work.

 Once logged in successfully, click on software.
 This will bring you to a pull-down choice of software to download and once checked out, select the appropriate CD-key.
 If you have problems, please stop by 70-1527.

-The department offers Graduate Assistantship positions each academic year, starting in the fall.
+The department offers Graduate Assistantship positions each academic year, starting in the fall semester.
 Positions may be available on a full (20 hours per week) or part-time (10 hours per week) basis.
 See the Graduate Handbook for compensation information.